FabricAttachedMemory/tm-ivshmem-server/README.md

     -device ivshmem,shm=fabric_emulation,size=1024

-Naturally, connecting to tm_ivshmem_server is a little more difficult.
+Naturally, connecting to tm_ivshmem_server is a little more complex.
 QEMU needs the UNIX-domain socket and the size used by tm_ivshmem_server (-p and -m options).
 The QEMU invocation stanza comes as two parts:

     -chardev socket,path=/var/run/ivshmem.sock,id=GlobalNVM -device ivshmem,chardev=GlobalNVM,size=64G